green-arrow/website/source/blog/2015-06-12-ember-1-13-0-released.md

 * `Ember.Select` and `{{view "select"}}`
 * `Ember.Checkbox` is not removed, but will become a component instead of a view

-The most commonly used parts of the `view` API will be supported into the forseeable future via a core-supported addon.
+The most commonly used parts of the `view` API will be supported into the foreseeable future via a core-supported addon.

 All Handlebars APIs are removed in Ember 2.0.
 This includes: